How Dangerous is Skydiving Compared to Other Sports?

 • Human error or misjudgment

-See also Is Bungee Jumping Bad for Your Eyes?
+See also Does Bungee Jumping Hurt Your Neck?

 Extreme sports such as skydiving come with risks that cannot be avoided entirely.
 However, by understanding these risks and the factors that contribute to them, we can take steps to mitigate them.
 Proper training, equipment, and safety measures are essential in maintaining the safety of participants in extreme sports.